mleiv/SerializableData/README.md

 	    }

 	    public mutating func setData(data: SerializableData) {
-            // you don't really have to use this function if you don't want,
-            // but with value types it is sometimes nice to be able to setData()
-            // instead of recreate the object with init?(), which would drop
-            // any observers you have attached to the object.
+            // you don't really have to use this function if you don't want, but with value types it is sometimes nice to be able to setData() instead of recreate the object with init?(), which would drop any observers you have attached to the object.
-            // required (specify fallback values to whatever you want) myProp1 = data["myProp1"]?.string ?? myProp1
+            // required values (specify fallback values to whatever you want) myProp1 = data["myProp1"]?.string ?? myProp1
 	        myDataSubClass = MyDataSubClass(data: data["myDataSubClass"]) ?? myDataSubClass
             // optional values